-Any student who is unexcused all or part of five (5) days within a semester will be considered a "Habitual Truant".
+Any student who is unexcused all or part of five (5) days within a semester will be considered a "Habitual Truant."
 According to Wisconsin State Statute 118.16, students are required to attend school.
 Students who have unexcused absences part or all of any five (5) days out of ten (10) or who have unexcused absences part or all of ten (10) days in any semester are considered habitual truants.
 These students will be dealt with in the following manner:

-1. First Offense: Parent or guardian will be notified by certified mail and student will be required to make up time missed.

-2. Second Offense: Parent or guardian will be notified by certified mail of the truancy and a conference with the parent/guardian and student will be requested.
+- 1. First Offense: the 5 Day Letter.
+The parent or guardian will be notified by mail and the student will be required to make up missed time. - 2.
+Second Offense: the 10 Day Letter.
+The parent or guardian will be notified by mail of the truancy and a conference with the parent/guardian and student will be requested.
 The parent/guardian and the student will be advised of the state statutes and county ordinances regarding habitual truancy and the referral process to the District Attorney and Social Services.
 The student will be referred to the School Counselor and alternative programs and program modification will be reviewed.
-The student will be required to make up the time missed.

-3. Third Offense: Parent or guardian will be notified by certified mail of the truancy and a conference with the parent/guardian and student will be requested.
+The student will be required to make up the time missed. - 3.
+Third Offense: Meeting Request and possible referral to law enforcement for truancy.
+A conference with the parent/guardian and student will be requested.
 The student will be referred to the authorities at this time using the referral form recommended by the County Truancy Committee.
-The student will be required to make up the time missed.
+The student will be required to make up the time missed. - 4.
 Any further offenses will be dealt with according to number three above.

-Leaving School During the Day: No student may leave the school grounds during the school day without first securing a permission slip from the office.
-Leaving school without notifying the office will result in unexcused absences for the time missed.
+Leaving School During the Day

+No student may leave the school grounds during the school day without first securing a permission slip from the office.
+Leaving school without notifying the office will result in truancy/unexcused absences for the time missed.

 Tardiness: Students are expected to be on time for class with correct materials and ready to begin work.
-A student is considered tardy if they are not in the room to which regularly assigned when the bell rings.
-Being late more than 10 minutes, without a pass from a staff member, is considered an absence and a student is then required to receive a pass from the office.
+A student is considered tardy if s/he is not in their assigned room when the bell rings.
+Being late more than

+10 minutes without a pass from a staff member is considered an absence and a student is then required to receive a pass from the office.
 All students reporting late to 1st & 6th hours must receive a pass from the office.
 If an absence is unexcused, it is considered truancy.
-If a student leaves a class without permission of the teacher, it is also considered truancy; both are subject to state law and school rules.
+If a student leaves a class without permission of the teacher, it is also considered truancy.
+Both are subject to state law and school rules.
 Students will be allowed two unexcused tardies per quarter.
 The third tardy and all subsequent tardies will result in an office detention issued by the office for the remainder of the nine weeks.
 Individual teachers may have stricter policies.